 If taking prescription medications is not right for you, it is recommended that you try using an over-the-counter PCT.
 These products don’t require a prescription, but can safely bring testosterone levels back up after a mild to moderate steroid cycle.

-Test-600x, which is well-reviewed and trusted within the community as a top-notch testosterone supplement.
+Test-600x, made by Anabolic Research, is well-reviewed and trusted within the bodybuilding and athletic community as a top-notch testosterone supplement.
 Besides boosting the body’s own natural testosterone production, Test-600x simultaneously inhibits the production of estrogen and lowers SHBG levels.

 Using a powerful one-of-a-kind formula, this product will have your natural testosterone levels up and running again in no time.
 Additionally, the elevated amounts of free testosterone will ensure you don’t lose any of your precious gains.

 It’s recommended that you use this product following a mild-to-moderate cycle to help restore your body’s hormonal balance.
 Dosage is 1 capsule in the morning and 1 more at night.
 For best results, continue using for 2-3 months.

 DIM 3X, made by PrimeGenix, is a supplement that gives you a natural way to balance your hormone levels and reduce the amounts of excess estrogen that can occur post-cycle.
 Besides restoring you body’s production of testosterone after a cycle, it’s critically important to keep estrogen levels down.

 The formula used in DIM 3X includes a clinically-dosed amount of DIM (diindolylmethane).
 DIM is a bioactive compound found in cruciferous vegetables like broccoli and cauliflower, and the latest cutting edge research demonstrates that it helps to balance hormones in a powerful way.